Cover Letter Tips that grabs the attention of Google's CEO: A 7-year-old teaches us how

 Be brief enough that it satisfies the hiring manager just enough to want to consider and open your resume.

-Because if you don't address the concern, the hiring manager will formulate their own assumptions in their heads, and those are usually not in your favor.
+Because if you don't address the concern, the hiring manager will formulate their own assumptions in their heads, and those are usually not

 Putting it all together